The classic corner store reimagined as creative live-work spaces

 Vital Sites sees this as an opportunity to retain this important building type as a useful, functional component of a thriving neighborhood and has approached donors about contributing to this effort.

 The pictures to the right depict 2565 Bank Street in Portland, the former Schweitzer Pharmacy at the corner of Bank and 26th.
 A Portland investor approached Vital Sites when it was announced that the historic building was in danger of demolition.

 - The building has been inspected by an engineer, contractor, and architect and found to be in fair condition – not a demolition candidate!

 - Scope of work for stabilization has been prepared and is out for estimates

 - $50,000 grant secured for stabilization work, and Vital Sites is actively seeking a match

 - A local credit union has offered a $100,000 line of credit for stabilization work

-- One organization has already expressed interest in purchasing the building once it has been stabilized
+- We are seeking an end user to purchase the building once it has been stabilized

 The Creative Corners model is one that can be repeated across the city, in many different neighborhoods, since this building type was common in all communities.
 Not all were retail stores – maybe taverns or pharmacies – but most had living space on the second floor for the owners or operators.